Insula415/Insula415/README.md

 <h1 align="left">Hi there, I'm Insula 👋</h1>
-<h3 align="left">I'm a student and a software engineer specialising in web development from the UK</h3>
+<h3 align="left">I'm a student and a software engineer, specialising in web development, from the UK</h3>

 - ⚡ HTML, CSS, JavaScript, Python, PHP
 - 🌱 I’m currently learning C# and C++